CT-Clark/CPSC565A2/README.md

 # CPSC565A2
+# Cody Clark
+# 30010560
 This repo holds an implementation of a simplified Quidditch simulation written in Unity for assignment 2 of CPSC565 - Emergent Computing - during the Winter semester of 2021.

 Disclaimer:
 Some of the code implemented is from/based on Unity's TANKS! tutorial which can be found here: https://www.youtube.com/watch?v=paLLfWd2k5A&list=PLclF8feY8EKLw5Un6Z2Syt2_35qsdpnHt https://github.com/omaddam/Boids-Simulation has also lent a sizeable amount of code and code ideas to this progect.
 Any code that looks similar between this project and those sources is likely because it is, and I take no credit.
 This project is not intended to be used for commercial purposes.
+The skybox and material used for the ground are from Omar's project as well and is the product of its original owner, not me.
+All other models are included with the base version of Unity used.
+Unity version: Unity 2019.4.20f1

 -----------------------------
 // ----- THE PROJECT ----- //